linemos/kubernetes-intro/codelabs/introduction-to-kubernetes-namespace.md

 But what if you need to inspect the logs and states of your applications?
 Kubernetes have a built in log feature.

-Lets take a look at our backend application, and see what information we can retrieve.
+Let's take a look at our backend application, and see what information we can retrieve.

 * View the logs of one container
   - First, list the pod names: